 Penalties for Mail Fraud

 Federal Mail Fraud by government contractors is punishable by imprisonment for 20 years, a fine, or both.
 There are two subsets of fraud punishable by a $1,000,000 fine, 30 years’ incarceration, or both.
 These are cases involving a federally declared disaster (such as sending false solicitations to defraud disaster victims) or cases affecting a financial institution.
 Our federal mail fraud defense attorneys only handle civil and criminal cases involving federal government contracts.

 Statue of Limitations for Mail Fraud 18 USC 3282

 The statute of limitation for mail fraud under 18 USC 3282 is five years.
 This would normally apply to government contracting criminal cases.
 When a case involves fraud schemes that affect financial institutions, then the statute of limitations is ten years.
 See 18 USC 3293

-Contact Our Mail Fraud Defense Lawyers
+Contact Our Contractor Mail Fraud Lawyers